 Both of these websites are update constantly and offer the best information to people who want to conduct research on sexual offender and or crimes against children.

-Lieutenant Marco Santana was born in San Luis, Mexico and has been a resident of Yuma County since 1991.
-He has lived in the City of San Luis, Arizona since 2004, where he has served the community as a Police Officer for the City of San Luis Police Department since 2003.
+Lieutenant Nigel Reynoso was born in San Luis, Mexico and has been a resident of San Luis, Arizona since 1988.
+He has served the community as a Police Officer for the City of San Luis Police Department since 2005.